dianacoffman/Old_Exploratory_Projects_Performance-Analysis-of-New-Products/README.md

 - Insights
 - Recommendations

-# Introduction 📝
+## Introduction and Situation 📝🔎

 World Cafe is a restaurant that has diverse menu offerings and serves generous portions.
 The Taste of the World Cafe debuted a new menu at the start of the year.

-# Situation 🔎

 After switching the menu, they don’t know which menu items are doing well or not well and what the top customers seem to like the best, which is very important to understand before starting marketing campaigns to increase sales.

-# Strategy 🎯
+## Strategy 🎯

 - Exploratory Data Analysis in SQL to understand:
 What is on the new menu; Get an idea of the data that’s been collected this year; Understand how customers are reacting to the new menu